damascenodiego/damascenodiego.github.io/_pages/about.md

 Laboratory of Computational Intelligence ([LINC](http://linc.ufpa.br/)).

-Summary of degrees and main professional experiences
+Summary of degrees and main experiences
 ------
 - **Ph.D.** in Computer Science at the University of São Paulo (2016 - 2020)
 - **Student supervisor** in the Postgraduate course on Applied Computing in Education (2020)